Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/project_contract_management_module.md

 Bot Notification: Inform relevant team chats about new project (enhancement).

-UI Components:
+### UI Components

-- ERPNext Form for ServiceProject (with a section for contract info and a child table for objects).
+- ERPNext Form for Project (with a section for contract info and a table for assets).
-- A custom script on this form might filter the ServiceObject list to only those belonging to the same customer to avoid mix-ups.
+- A custom script on this form might filter the Asset list to only those belonging to the same customer to avoid mix-ups.

 ERPNext List/Report: a list of projects with color indicators (e.g., Active vs Completed).

 ### React Frontend

-- a project list view and detail page showing all related info (requests, invoices, etc.) for that project.
+- a project list view and detail page showing all related info (issues, invoices, etc.) for that project.

 ### Dashboard

-- possibly a custom Project Dashboard showing metrics like “# of open requests” or total billed amount, using ERPNext’s dashboard framework.
+- possibly a custom Project Dashboard showing metrics like “# of open issues” or total billed amount, using ERPNext’s dashboard framework.

-- By enforcing consistent project setup and linking all downstream data (requests, reports, invoices) to the project, this module provides the foundation for contract-based tracking of work and finances.
+- By enforcing consistent project setup and linking all downstream data (issues, timesheets, invoices) to the project, this module provides the foundation for contract-based tracking of work and finances.